Pulitzer Prize Fiction Winner

 Summary

-A middle-aged New York editor is called back to Memphis by his sisters, who want help blocking their elderly father's plans to remarry, prompting a slow excavation of an old family wound stretching back to the family's forced move from Nashville decades earlier.
+A middle aged New York editor's sisters call him back to Memphis to help block their elderly father's plans to remarry, prompting a slow excavation of an old family wound stretching back to the family's forced move from Nashville decades earlier.
 Taylor's measured, conversational prose patiently exposes the hierarchies and resentments of Upper South gentility.
-The novel is a representative late masterpiece of his quiet, story-driven art.
+The novel is a representative late masterpiece of his quiet, story driven art.

 ”